-Frank Warren has outlined where a future Anthony Joshua v Tyson Fury clash could take place and says both TV platforms should share broadcast rights.
+Frank Warren has outlined where a future Anthony Joshua v Tyson Fury clash could occur and says both TV platforms should share broadcast rights.

-After recently stating a collision between the pair is way off due to Joshua’s unwillingness to take the risk, Warren has followed up by offering a network solution to any Pay-Per-View problems.
+After recently declaring a collision between the pair is way off due to Joshua’s unwillingness to take the risk, Warren has followed up by offering a network solution to any Pay-Per-View problems.

 Regarding a venue, Warren put forward Cardiff’s Principality Stadium.
-The 75,000 arena would then give fans from north and south of the country a similar journey.
+75,000 would then give fans from the north and south of the country a similar journey.

-“It would grip the country – one of those events that transcends the back pages.
+“It would grip the country – one of those events that would transcend the back pages.
 Everybody would be talking about it.

-“It will be a pay-per-view event because the fighters will want to maximise their income, you can understand that.
+“It will be a pay-per-view event because the fighters will want to maximize their income.
+You can understand that.
 It’s very easy (to make) this fight (if it’s 50-50).

 “When I say 50/50, let Sky and BT Sport Box Office both have it.
-Take all the obstacles away like they do in the States.
+Please take all the obstacles away like they do in the States.
 The fans want the fight.

 “If both TV channels are showing it, that means the boxers’ incomes are going to be more.
 It’s a no-brainer.”